atomicdata-dev/atomic-server/docs/src/astro-guide/9-blogs.md

 </style>
 ```

-The components expects a blogpost resource as prop and then fetches the cover image resource.
+The component expects a blog post resource as a prop and then fetches the cover image resource.

-We pass the images download-url to the stylesheet using CSS Variables, in Astro this is done using [define\:vars](https://docs.astro.build/en/guides/styling/#css-variables).
+We pass the image's `download-url` to the stylesheet using CSS Variables, in Astro this is done using [define\:vars](https://docs.astro.build/en/guides/styling/#css-variables).

 Now update `src/layouts/Layout.astro` to render a `<BlogPostHeader />` when the resource has a blogpost class: